devnich/python-programming/README.md

     "Derek" in ages
     ```

-2. Does a value already exist (you generally don't want to do this; keys are unique but values are not)?
+2. (Optional) Does a value already exist (you generally don't want to do this; keys are unique but values are not)?

     ``` python
     24 in ages.values()